 Step 2.
 Pinpointing the problem

-These are the six most common causes of poor call quality, and how you can test to see if it might be the source of your connectivity issues:
+These are the most common causes of poor call quality, and ways you can test to see what is the source of your connectivity issues:

-- The quality of the camera or microphone: If your equipment is more than 2 to 3 years old, or if it is damaged in some way, it may not be able to support a call.
-Hardware that is good enough for an Internet video call can be bought for very cheap, consider upgrading.
+The quality of the camera or microphone: If your equipment is more than 2 to 3 years old, or if it is damaged in some way, it may not be able to support a call.
+Hardware that is good enough for an Internet video is relatively inexpensive.
+Consider upgrading.